tardate/LittleArduinoProjects/Electronics101/LedDrivers/QX5252JouleThief/README.md

 Here are some examples at both ends of the spectrum.

-First, with a larger inductor of 100µH, voltage output from the boost converter (at LX, drigin the LED) looks like this.
+First, with a larger inductor of 100µH, voltage output from the boost converter (at LX, driving the LED) looks like this.
-This is a good curve, peaking at just over 3V which is ample to drive the LEDs (Vf = 2.7V). the switching frequency is around 130kHz, and duty cycle over Vf is perhaps 20%.
+This is a good curve, peaking at just over 3V which is ample to drive the LEDs (Vf = 2.7V).
+The switching frequency is around 130kHz, and duty cycle over Vf is perhaps 20%.
 This results in a nice strong LED illumination.

 ![scope_100uH](./assets/scope_100uH.gif?raw=true)